mcallisto/tessella/docs/graph-validation.md

 * cannot have vertices overlapping

 > ![vertex overlapping](constraints/vertexOverlap.svg)
-> _Vertex overlapping, node 6 and nod 15 at the same position_
+> _Vertex overlapping, node 6 and node 15 at the same position_

-* cannot have inside gaps, they would be considered non regular unit polygons
+* cannot have inside gaps, they would be considered non-regular unit polygons

 > ![gap](constraints/gap.svg)
 > _Gap_